Aviation Technology Group: Facilities

-Sales
+Company demise

 As of November 5, 2007, there were 153 positions on the waiting list for the ATG Javelin.

 ATG halted all further development on the Javelin in December 2007 after failing to get $200 million to finance further development.
-ATG laid off all employees and halted development operations on December 17, 2007.
-On May 27, 2008 ATG filed for Chapter 7 Bankruptcy.
-The company subsequently declared bankruptcy in 2008, ending the development of the Javelin.
+ATG laid off 80% of its employees and halted development operations on December 17, 2007.
+On May 27, 2008 ATG filed for Chapter 7 Bankruptcy, ending development of the Javelin.